tueimage/8dm50-machine-learning/practicals/week_7.md

 Bulten, Wouter, and Geert Litjens.
 "Unsupervised Prostate Cancer Detection on H&E using Convolutional Adversarial Autoencoders." arXiv preprint arXiv:1804.07098 (2018).

-Taskesen, Erdogan, et al. "Pan-cancer subtyping in a 2D-map shows substructures that are driven by specific combinations of molecular characteristics."
+*(Grup 8)* Taskesen, Erdogan, et al. "Pan-cancer subtyping in a 2D-map shows substructures that are driven by specific combinations of molecular characteristics."
 Scientific reports 6 (2016): 24949.